kevinrue/hancock/CONTRIBUTING.md

     - `"packageVersion"`: Version of the `Hancock` package used to make the predictions
     - Additional, method-specific elements may appear _after_ the above general metadata

-For an example template, please refer to the prediction method `predictProportionSignatureByCluster`, made available using the `"ProportionPositive"` identifier.
+For an example template, please refer to the prediction method `predictByProportionPositive`, made available using the `"ProportionPositive"` identifier.

 ## New plotting functions